-I absolutely love the opportunity to purchase Hyatt points at a discount as they are potentially a great way save money at an upcoming Hyatt hotel stay.
-Fortunately, Hyatt has been running a 40% bonus promotion, but it ends today, August 27, 2019.
+I absolutely love the opportunity to purchase Hyatt points at a discount as it is potentially a great way save money at an upcoming Hyatt hotel stay.
+Fortunately, Hyatt just announced another 40% promotion that will run through Oct.
+18, 2019.
+This type of promotion comes around often enough that I would only purchase if you know of an immediate redemption opportunity.

 Let’s take a few scenarios on how purchasing these points can actually be in your benefit: